 2. Video Content

 By now, we’re all used to hopping on Zoom calls, whether it’s for a business meeting or a virtual hang out with friends and family.
 But did you know that Zoom also has a feature that allows you to record yourself and save it to your computer?
 This can be a great way to create engaging video content to share on your website and social media accounts.
+Use a reputed translation service to grow your presence among non-English countries.

 After you’ve chosen and implemented your keywords, you’ll want to see how well they’re working.
 Google Analytics is a free tool that allows you to track your website.
 It will show you how many visitors your site gets, how they found your site, what pages they visit, how they interact with each page, and how long they spend on your site.
 These insights and metrics will help you track your marketing efforts and improve your site performance.